College of Social Sciences and Public Policy

 - Public Administration (Master of Public Administration)

-- Public Health (Master in Public Health)
+- Public Health (Master of Public Health)

 - Russian and East European Studies